LegeBeker/bypass-paywalls-tampermonkey/README.md

 ### Show your support
 * Follow me on Twitter [@iamadamdev](https://twitter.com/iamadamdev) for updates.
-* I am not asking for donations or anything like that, all I ask is that you star this repo.
+* I do not ask for donations, all I ask is that you star this repo.

+### Disclaimer
+* This software is provided for educational purposes only.
+* This software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. in no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.